 In this tutorial, we show you how to change your Mac’s desktop wallpaper automatically at regular intervals.
 You can customize it to have a new wallpaper every day, every hour, every minute, and more.

-Plus, we also tell you how to create a custom dynamic wallpaper file that will automatically beautify your Mac’s desktop with a different wallpaper based on the time of the day you set.
+Plus, we also tell you the steps to create a custom dynamic wallpaper file that will automatically beautify your Mac’s desktop with a different wallpaper based on the time of the day you set.

 How to change the wallpaper automatically on Mac